JeffBuss/turbocapslock/README.md

 ## TURBOCAPSLOCK

+Note: This does NOT work on macOS Sierra

 ### Overview

 Do you ever use caps lock?
 No?
 How about we turn the most well-placed modifier key on the keyboard into something significantly more useful.
 We'll use Seil to remap your caps lock key to FN, which by default is used as a modifier for basically nothing besides the actual function keys.
 Then the private.xml file in this repo can be loaded into Karabiner with all the keybindings listed below.